 If the breeders are not forthcoming, we suggest you find a different breeder.

 The Belgian Malinois as a pet is hardy, intelligent, insatiably active, and devoted.

-They crave activity and if you don’t keep them busy and challenged, they can become a challenge to handle.
+If you don’t keep them busy, they can become a challenge to handle.

 They may not be suitable for a family with young children or small pets.